neithernut/git-dit/git-dit.1.md

 Developers can add each of those issue repositories as remotes, viewing and interacting with all of the issues from different customers.

+Transferring messages to a remote repository (and thus reporting issues) generally requires push-access to the remote repository.
+Usually, only developers have push-access to upstream repositories, because of obvious reasons.
+However, it is possible to construct policies which allow public push-access for issue repositories and prevent vandalism to a reasonable extend at the same time.
+The example server-side `update` hook located in the `example/hooks` directory illustrates such a policy as well as techniques which may be used for implementation.

 ## Retrieving issues from a remote repository

 Naturally, contributors as well as maintainers will want to retrieve issues from